casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 -	Project Security Audits – Well-established standards usually undergo a thorough security audit.
 This ensures a higher level of security and reduces the risk of vulnerabilities.

--	Ecosystem – The longer a Blockchain network exists, the more widespread a standard implementation like ERC-20 is.
-Using a different implementation may limit availability of supported projects and may require additional effort for integration.
+-	Ecosystem – The longer a blockchain network exists, the more widespread a standard implementation like ERC-20 becomes.
+Using a different implementation may limit availability of supported projects and require additional effort for integration.

 It is generally advisable to use a single well-established implementation of the standard and for this purpose the CEP-18 Standard was created.